+13.18.1.
+Introduction

-- 13.18.1.
-Introduction - 80.
-There may be times when there are tensions between lawyers' professional and ethical obligations to their customers and their reporting obligations under the Reporting Laws, the Reporting Regulations and Schedule 3.
+- 80. There may be times when there are tensions between lawyers' professional and ethical obligations to their customers and their reporting obligations under the Reporting Laws, the Reporting Regulations and Schedule 3.
 Lawyers are subject to unique ethical and legal obligations that mean that in limited circumstances they may be restricted in their ability to disclose a suspicion of ML or FT.
-The concept of legal professional privilege ("LPP") recognises a customer's fundamental human right to be candid with his or her legal adviser, without fear of later disclosure to his or her prejudice. - Pursuant to sSection 3(6)(c)-(d) of the Disclosure Law and Sections 12(6)(c)-(d) and 15(6)(a)-(b) of the Terrorism Law recognise that there may be limited circumstances in which a failure to report may be excused by providing that, a person does not commit an offence for failing to disclosereport a suspicion of ML or FT where:

-- (a) he or she has some other reasonable excuse for not disclosing the information or other matter; or - (b) he or she is a professional legal adviser and the information or other matter came to him in privileged circumstances. - 82.
+The concept of legal professional privilege ("LPP") recognises a customer's fundamental human right to be candid with his or her legal adviser, without fear of later disclosure to his or her prejudice. - 81.
+Section 3(6)(c)-(d) of the Disclosure Law and Sections 12(6)(c)-(d) and 15(6)(a)-(b) of the Terrorism Law recognise that there may be limited circumstances in which a failure to report may be excused by providing that a person does not commit an offence for failing to disclose a suspicion of ML or FT where: - (a) he or she has some other reasonable excuse for not disclosing the information or other matter; or - (b) he or she is a professional legal adviser and the information or other matter came to him in privileged circumstances. - 82.
 The same provisions are included in the equivalent UK legislation and at the time the publication of this Handbook there is no judicial guidance (either in the UK or the Bailiwick) on what might constitute a "reasonable excuse" under Section 3(6)(c) of the Disclosure Law and Sections 12(6)(c) and 15(6)(a) of the Terrorism Law referenced above. - 83.
 Whilst it will ultimately be for the courts to decide if a reason for not making a disclosure was a reasonable excuse, the Commission agrees with the position taken by the UK Legal Sector Affinity Group that a person will have a reasonable excuse for not making an authorised disclosure when the knowledge or suspicion of ML or FT is based on privileged information and LPP is not excluded by the exceptions set out below. - 84.
 In any given case a person should clearly document his or her reasons for concluding that there is a reasonable excuse for non-disclosure. - 85.
-As noted above, distinct from LPP, in accordance with Section 3(6)(d) of the Disclosure Law and Sections 12(6)(d) and 15(6)(b) of the Terrorism Law, a legal professional adviser may also have a defence from prosecution for failure to report where information or another matter giving rise to knowledge or suspicion of ML of FT "came to him in privileged circumstances". - 67.86.The Reporting Laws in turn state that iInformation or another matter comes to a professional legal adviser in privileged circumstances if it is communicated or given to them: - (a) by (or by a representative of) a customer in connection with the provision of legal advice; - (b) by (or by a representative of) a person seeking legal advice; or - (c) by a person in connection with legal proceedings or contemplated legal proceedings. - 68.87.Neither LPP nor the privileged circumstances exemption will apply if It should be noted, however, thatthe information is communicated or given to the legal professional held with the intention of furthering a criminal purpose would not be subject to LPP. - 88.
-The remainder of this section examines the tension between a legal professional's duties and the provisions of the Reporting Laws and the Reporting Regulations and should be read in conjunction with the rest of this Chapter.
-If you are still in doubt as to your position, you should seek independent legal advice. - 13.18.2.
-Overview of LPP - 69.89.LPP is a privilege against disclosurex; ensuring customers know that certain documents and information provided to legal professionals cannot be disclosed at all.
-It recognises the customer's fundamental human right to be candid with his or her legal adviser, without fear of later disclosure to his or her prejudice.
-It is an absolute right and cannot be overridden by any other interest. - 70.90.LPP does not, however, extend to everything legal professionals have a duty to keep confidential.
-LPP protects only those confidential communications falling under either (or both) of the two heads of privilege legal advice privilege or litigation privilege.
+As noted above, distinct from LPP, in accordance with Section 3(6)(d) of the Disclosure Law and Sections 12(6)(d) and 15(6)(b) of the Terrorism Law, a legal professional adviser may also have a defence from prosecution for failure to report where information or another matter giving rise to knowledge or suspicion of ML of FT "came to him in privileged circumstances". - 86.
+The Reporting Laws in turn state that information or another matter comes to a professional legal adviser in privileged circumstances if it is communicated or given to them: - (a) by (or by a representative of) a customer in connection with the provision of legal advice; - (b) by (or by a representative of) a person seeking legal advice; or - (c) by a person in connection with legal proceedings or contemplated legal proceedings.